peasantsboot/GuidelinesExercise/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/02-07-EnterModel.png)

 2. In the integration flow designer you can browse through the model.
-Once done, select **Configure** from the top right.
+As you can see, the **request-reply** step to send out the message to the recever is placed within a **local integration process** which is at the end called via an **idempotent process call**.
+In the **idempotent process call**, the **message ID** is based on the **purchase order number** of the message payload.
+The **Skip Process Call for Duplicates** flag of the idempotent process call is selected ensuring that duplicates are discarded.
+If you have familiarized yourself with the model, select **Configure** from the top right.

 <br>![](/exercises/ex2/images/02-08-IntegrationFlow.png)